truds99/truds99/README.md

 ###

-<p align="left">My name is Eduardo Oliveira Cardoso and I'm a front-end developer studying to become full stack.</p>
+<p align="left">My name is Eduardo Oliveira Cardoso and I'm a front-end developer studying to become a full stack one.</p>

 ###